Citi-Block

 Citi-Block is a supplement published by Games Workshop in 1987 for the near-future dystopian science fiction role-playing game Judge Dredd: The Role-Playing Game.

 Publication history

 Citi-Block was written by Richard Halliwell, Carl Sargent, Alan Merrett, and Graeme Davis, with art by Gordon Moore and Dave Andrews, and was published by Games Workshop in 1987 as a boxed set with a 20-page booklet and 12 color cardstock sheets (four pages of cut-out props and eight 11" x 16" floor plans.)

 Contents

-Citi-Block contains full-color building floor plans marked in 25mm/1-inch squares, with detailed rules for designing standard Mega-City blocks, as well as rules for use with Warhammer 40,000.
+Citi-Block contains full-color building floor plans marked in 25mm/1-inch squares, including rules for how to design typical Mega-City blocks, as well as rules for how to use the supplement with Warhammer 40,000.
 The floor plans include eight 11” x 17” layouts printed in full color on thin cardstock: